dorisludo/Electricity-Data-ETL/README.md

 * pip (>=10.0)
 * Homebrew

-To run the scrips as-is in `Script`, the following packages should be installed in your Python environment:
+To run the scripts as-is in `Script`, the following packages should be installed in your Python environment:

 * pandas
 * seaborn